-Look Up.
-The space between the top of the bathroom door and the ceiling is > criminally underused.
-Take advantage of the extra room and install a shelf > there.
-Avoid potential knocks on the noggin by only putting softer items up > there, or by opting for a shelf with a bar around the center. > - Relax with Tension (Rods).
-Tension rods can be incredibly versatile in a small > room.
-Put one in your shower and hang some baskets along it for additional space > to keep all of your shower products and to maintain a clear separation between > your and your roomie’s stuff.
+- Look Up.
+The space between the top of the bathroom door and the ceiling is criminally underused.
+Take advantage of the extra room and install a shelf there.
+Avoid potential knocks on the noggin by only putting softer items up there, or by opting for a shelf with a bar around the center.

+- Relax with Tension (Rods).
+Tension rods can be incredibly versatile in a small room.
+Put one in your shower and hang some baskets along with it for additional space to keep all of your shower products and to maintain a clear separation between your and your roomie’s stuff.
 Luck out with some cabinet storage?
-Hang a tension > rod along the top to double your space. > > So, you’ve followed these hacks and the ones in our cozy kitchen, secret > storage, and tiny apartment blogs, but you still don’t have enough room?
-Contact > the experts at Gotham Mini Storage for an affordable, secure solution to your > space-savings needs.
+Hang a tension rod along the top to double your space.

+So, you’ve followed these hacks and the ones in our cozy kitchen, secret storage, and tiny apartment blogs, but you still don’t have enough room?
+Contact the experts at Gotham Mini Storage for an affordable, secure solution to your space-saving needs.